ibm-cloud-docs/containers/cs_storage.md

    ```
    {: pre}

-2. Add an annotion to your PV.
+2. Add an annotation to your PV.
 Replace `<version_number>` with the NFS version that you want to use.
 For example to change to NFS version 3.0, enter **3**.
    ```
    kubectl patch pv <pv_name> -p '{"metadata": {"annotations":{"volume.beta.kubernetes.io/mount-options":"vers=<version_number>"}}}'
    ```